 A different side of Malaysia can be found in Cameron Highlands.
 There are no beaches, tall buildings, or hot and humid weather here.
 The highlands are close to being in the English countryside with houses built in an English style, surrounded by green hills and a cooler climate.

 As the journey begins from Kuala Lumpur, the scene slowly starts to transform: palm oil trees to tropical trees and pine trees, tall skyscrapers and high rise apartments to small Malay and aboriginal villages and white houses and the chaotic city life to peaceful fields of tea plantations.

 Cameron Highlands does not only attracts foreign tourists, but also many local Malaysians who want to spend a quick getaway or long weekend here.
 Many locals prefer to do everything in groups or join organized tours.
-On another hand, I myself (as a Malaysian) had taken a half day tour and spent the rest of the time to explore these amazing highlands: visit tea plantations, eat scones, and hiking the jungle.
+On another hand, I myself (as a Malaysian) had taken a half-day tour and spent the rest of the time to explore these amazing highlands: visit the tea plantations, eat scones, and hiking the jungle.

 History of Cameron Highlands

 This beautiful Cameron Highlands was named after a British geologist and explorer, Sir William Cameron, who first discovered and mapped the Titiwangsa Range in 1885.
 He saw a plateau of an elevation of 4,400- 4500 feet at an altitude of 6,000 feet (1,800 m) above sea level and the temperature falls between 8°C to 25°C. However, he failed to mark his finding on the map.

 The plateau’s location was reconfirmed by Sir George Maxwell during the second expedition in the 1920s.
 He then decided the present Tanah Rata and Brinchang area would be developed into a Hill Station.
-Between 1926-1931, the area was zoned accordingly to reserve for various functions such as agricultural department, townships, national park, and recreational area.
+Between 1926-1931, the area was zoned accordingly to reserve for various functions such as agricultural department, township, national park, and recreational area.

 The British planters noticed the potential of its fertile mountain slopes for planting tea, then a prized commodity.
 John Archibald Russell started his tea plantation, which is the current famous BOH tea plantation.